-5. Transformative change: The "Guidelines on Working with and for Young People in Humanitarian and Protracted Crises" were endorsed by the Inter Agency Steering Committee (IASC) in late 2020.
-AA has contributed to the guidelines

-Long term Outcomes Indicators Results

-National Programmes

-National Programmes L. Women and youth are reducing vulnerabilities in their communities through collective action Extent to which women and youth are proactive and act independently of the intervention to reduce vulnerabilities Number of women/youth-led community-based actions that has led to a reduction of vulnerabilities and/or improved resilience in their communities Palestine, Jordan & Lebanon: Measured by self-assessment on a scale from phase 1 - 5: Phase 1 (No awareness of women's rights and dependent on male relatives): 4 women & youth Phase 2 (Limited awareness of women's rights and their role in community): 73 women & youth Phase 3 (Aware of women's rights and somewhat control over own life) 222 women & youth Phase 4 (Seeks to uphold women's rights for herself and other women): 249 (WLPCs & PRCs) Phase 5 (Actively works to uphold women's rights and to lead change): 198 (WLPCs & PRCs) Palestine: Measured by self-assessment on a scale from poor; fair; good; exceptional + with or without direct suppor from AA: With direct support from AA: Good: 1) Some members of the PRCs and WLPC have supported Wefaq in distributing food parcels and hygiene kits to GBV survivors.
-2) 84 Youth PRC members led the needs assessment and the community response initiatives conducte by MAAN.
+Transformative change: The "Guidelines on Working with and for Young People in Humanitarian and Protracted Crises" were endorsed by the Inter Agency Steering Committee (IASC) in late 2020.
+AA has contributed to the guidelines.
+Long term Outcomes Indicators Results National Programmes Women and youth are reducing vulnerabilities in their communities through collective action Extent to which women and youth are proactive and act independently of the intervention to reduce vulnerabilities Number of women/youth-led community-based actions that has led to a reduction of vulnerabilities and/or improved resilience in their communities Palestine, Jordan & Lebanon: Measured by self-assessment on a scale from phase 1 - 5: Phase 1 (No awareness of women's rights and dependent on male relatives): 4 women & youth Phase 2 (Limited awareness of women's rights and their role in community): 73 women & youth Phase 3 (Aware of women's rights and somewhat control over own life) 222 women & youth Phase 4 (Seeks to uphold women's rights for herself and other women): 249 (WLPCs & PRCs) Phase 5 (Actively works to uphold women's rights and to lead change): 198 (WLPCs & PRCs) Palestine: Measured by self-assessment on a scale from poor; fair; good; exceptional + with or without direct support from AA: With direct support from AA: Good: 1) Some members of the PRCs and WLPC have supported Wefaq in distributing food parcels and hygiene kits to GBV survivors.
+2) 84 Youth PRC members led the needs assessment and the community response initiatives conducted by MAAN.
 WLPCs and PRCs members have been capacitated by MAAN to assess the needs.
 They also verified and analysed the data.
-3) 7 PRC in coordination with WEFAQ conducted rapid needs assessment to the identified beneficiarie 4) 6 women and youth led community-based initiatives have been implemented based on the meeting with municipalities and the focus group discussion sessions: 2 initiatives targeting 40 persons with disabilities from families who were quarantined at governmental health centres or at home during the lockdown (sterilization packages including diapers etc. 2 initiatives targeting 40 elderly women who left the quarantine centres and suffer from marginalization in such crisis.
-Without direct support from AA: Good:

-1) The Street Initiative led by 16 members of the WPLC and PRCs through which they distributed hygiene kits to taxi drivers.
+3) 7 PRC in coordination with WEFAQ conducted rapid needs assessment to the identified beneficiarie 4) 6 women and youth led community-based initiatives have been implemented based on the meeting with municipalities and the focus group discussion sessions: 2 Initiatives both focused on providing health and sterile packages to 19 identified partner CBOs.
+2 Initiatives targeting 40 elderly women who left the quarantine centres and suffer from marginalization in such crisis.
+Without direct support from AA: Without direct support from AA: Goodi 1) The Street Initiative led by 16 members of the WPLC and PRCs through which they distributed hygiene kits to taxi drivers.
 Jordan:

-Juliuali.